 Examining seaweed, sea drift and sea grit is exciting.
 Scores of species of shells are beautiful microshells.
 In material that washes up there also are newborns and juveniles of the larger species that you see when walking.
 Collect seaweed, sea drift and sea grit in 2-quart containers and gallon Ziplock bags.
-Although plastic bags from the grocery store do not work well, they can be used.

-Back home, rinse the material in a sieve or colander to remove sand.
+Back home, rinse the material in a fine sieve or colander to remove sand.
 Let it drain.
 Then spread it on paper towels or newspaper on the kitchen counter.
 Plug in a lamp next to it; perhaps remove the shade.
 You should find many things.
 Details are below.

-Below is my elaborate process, still evolving after several years of collecting and inspecting seaweed, sea drift and sea grit.
+Below is my elaborate process, still evolving after years of collecting and inspecting seaweed, sea drift and sea grit.

 Sea Drift, Sea Grit and Seaweed

 Sea Drift is mostly worm casings.
 On many days, there are large patches of worm casings.
 Amidst those empty tubes there usually are Rainbow Tellins, Jackknife Clams, Southern Surfclams, Atlantic Abra, mussels and echinoderms such as sea stars and sand dollars.
 There are small crabs and crab carapaces, sea urchin tests, and other invertebrates.
 Sea drift has far more bivalves than gastropods.
 Each item in sea drift is extremely fragile.
 Transporting sea drift in plastic containers is important.
 Because I collect crab shells, I love sea drift.